lj-ditrapani/ditrapani.info.old/hebrews2.markdown

 {"verse": "Hebrews 2:16-17"}
 16 Of course it's not angels he's concerned about; he's concerned to help the children of Abraham.
 17 That's why it was necessary for him to become like his brothers in everything, so that he could become **a merciful and trustworthy high priest** in the things of God, to **forgive his people’s sins**.

+Jesus came to save those who have faith in Him.
+Because if you are Christ's, then you are a true child of Abraham.

+{"verse": "Galatians 3:26 and 29"}
+26 For you are all God's children through your trust in Christ Jesus.
+29 If you are Christ's, then you are Abraham's children, and you are heirs of the promise!

 Today, Jesus is our great help.

 {"verse": "Hebrews 2:18"}